glathoud/js.metaret/README.md

 ## How?

-js.metaret extends JavaScript with three new keyworkds: `metafun`, `metaret` and `inline` to write code that is shorter, more expressive AND runs fast.
+Extend JavaScript with three new keyworkds: `metafun`, `metaret` and `inline` to write code that is short, expressive AND runs fast.

-In all cases the extended JavaScript is automatically transformed into fast, 100% standard JavaScript.
+In all cases the extended JavaScript is automatically transformed back into fast, 100% standard JavaScript.

 #### Fast functional calls: Tail metacomposition